CIDRAM/CIDRAM/_docs/readme.en.md

 - Include blocked requests from banned IPs in the logfiles?
 True = Yes [Default]; False = No.

 "default_dns"
-- Default DNS server to use for hostname lookups.
-Default = 8.8.8.8 (Google DNS).
+- A comma delimited list of DNS servers to use for hostname lookups.
+Default = "8.8.8.8,8.8.4.4" (Google DNS).
 WARNING: Don't change this unless you know what you're doing!

 ####"signatures" (Category)
 Signatures configuration.